 How has the analytics market changed in the past five years?

 Five years ago the gaps in knowledge, when it came to quantitative surveys, were increasing.
-People had busier lives, and that meant they had less time to do in-depth surveys online.
+People had busier lives, and that meant they had less time to do in-depth surveys.
 The industry responded by using shorter questionnaires with less depth, or accessing new and different pieces of data such as photos or videos.
 Forty-minute surveys can tell you how people respond to a category, but after that amount of time a lot of people probably mentally tap out.
-It meant lower quality data was being produced, and social listening started to add value.
-This is because, unlike in some surveys, social data is not biased or guided commentary.
+It meant lower quality data was being produced, and big data started to add value.
+This is because, unlike in some surveys, online data is not biased or guided commentary.
 It’s spontaneous and unsolicited, which makes it a really rich place to look for the answers people need.